jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 Although you may not have heard the term "personal sensing" before, you have almost certainly seen it in action.

 I'm a running nut, and for me, ads for trail running shoes, the latest running backpacks, or the newest fancy water bottles follow me around everywhere.
-And they work.
-My closet is overflowing with all the latest brands of now stinky trail runners.

 This fall, I've been bombarded with ads for books, videos, and classes to improve my public speaking.
 Right about now, I am kinda wishing I bought a few.